Korea Resource Center

 - One Korean artifact trunk

-Circulating print, audiovisual, and computer-based curriculum materials, as well as a professional library, are available on loan to K-12 educators.
+Circulating print, audiovisual, and computer-based curriculum materials, as well as a professional library, are available on loan to K-12 educators who are able to pick up and return materials to the TEA offices.
 Audiovisual materials require a refundable damage deposit of $35.
 As part of the resource center services, project staff are available to consult with teachers and school districts on curriculum design and materials selection.
 To borrow curriculum resources, please contact TEA staff member Catherine Ishida.
 Interested parties should complete the Borrower's Agreement.
-Most materials are lent free of charge to teachers in the western United States; artifact trunks rent for a nominal fee.
+Most materials are lent free of charge; artifact trunks rent for a nominal fee.

 Korean Artifact Trunks